The Evolution of Industrial Maintenance

 The History of Industrial Maintenance

-Much has happened in manufacturing since the industrial revolution, but the most dramatic of those changes have occurred in the last fifty years.
+Much has happened in manufacturing and maintenance practices since the industrial revolution, but the most dramatic evolution of maintenance has occurred in the last fifty years.
 These changes affected how industry plants have been maintained.
 Before the Second World War, machinery was generally large, rugged and relatively slow running, with basic control systems and instrumentation.
-The demands of production were not as severe as they are today, so downtime was not as critical of an issue.
+At this point in the history of maintenance, the demands of production were not as severe as they are today, so downtime was not as critical of an issue.
 When downtime did occur, it was addressed—but generally, these machines were reliable.
 In some older factories, machines manufactured in that period are still as good today as the day they were made.

-After the war, the rebuilding of industry began.
+After the war, the next stage of equipment maintenance history began: the rebuilding of industry.
 A much more competitive marketplace developed, forcing manufacturers to increase production.
 The overwork of machines lead to an increase in downtime and a rise in costs to fix machines.
-This increase in production demanded better maintenance practices, which lead to the development of preventive maintenance.
+This increase in production demanded better maintenance practices, which lead to a key step in the evolution of manufacturing industry standards: the development of preventive maintenance.